railsuser2014/openobject-doc-book-en/source/book/8/8_20_Config/8_20_Config_import_export.rst

 	#.
 Save the file using the name \ ``partners.csv``\

 	#.
-In penERP, select  *Partners > Partners* then import the file that you've just saved.
+In penERP, select :menuselection:`Partners --> Partners` then import the file that you've just saved.
 You'll get a message confirming that you've imported and saved the data.

 	#.
 Verify that you've imported the data.
 A new partner should have appeared (\ ``NoirAdvertising), with a salesman (Administrator), two contacts (George Black and Jean Green) and two categories (Silver and Gold).``\